Lynks/knock-rails3/README.md

 Finally, run the install generator:

-    $ rails generate KnockKnock:install
+    $ rails generate KnockRails3:install

-It will create the following initializer `config/initializers/KnockKnock.rb`.
+It will create the following initializer `config/initializers/KnockRails3.rb`.
 This file contains all the informations about the existing configuration options.

 If you don't use an external authentication solution like Auth0, you also need to provide a way for users to sign in:

-    $ rails generate KnockKnock:token_controller user
+    $ rails generate KnockRails3:token_controller user

 This will generate the controller `user_token_controller.rb` and add the required route to your `config/routes.rb` file.
 You can also provide another entity instead of `user`.
 E.g. `admin`

 ### Requirements

-KnockKnock makes one assumption about your user model:
+KnockRails3 makes one assumption about your user model:

 It must have an `authenticate` method, similar to the one added by [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).